Tesseract-TYPO3/phpdisplay/Documentation/UserManual/Index.rst

 ---------------

 As said, PHP Display is using PHP as a language template.
-To avoid confusion whenever writing PHP code within HTML, it is recommended to use the syntax bellow:
+To avoid confusion whenever writing PHP code within HTML, it is recommended to use the syntax below:

 .. code-block:: php